oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 Access your ERP Cloud environment.

-1. Login with a user having the correct roles and privileges to create a PO.
+1. Log in with a user who has the roles and privileges required to create a PO.

-2. Navigate to the ***Procurement*** Tab.
+2. Navigate to the ***Procurement*** tab.

 3. Click ***Purchase Orders***.